-We use several models to predict the size of the hypoxic zone in July that are based on the May total nitrite+nitrate nitrogen load (note: concentration × discharge equals the nitrite+nitrate load) to the Gulf from the main stem of the Mississippi River and the Atchafalaya River.
+We use several models to predict the size of the hypoxic zone in July that are based on the May total nitrite+nitrate nitrogen load (note: concentration × discharge equals the load) to the Gulf from the main stem of the Mississippi River and the Atchafalaya River.
+The nitrite+nitrate loading will be referred to here as "nitrate" loading because the nitrite component is a minimal component of the two.
 The residence time of the surface waters along this coast is about 2 to 3 months in the summer, hence the 2 to 3 month lag between the loading rate calculated in May and the size of the hypoxic zone in late July.
 The stability of these models, however, is not fixed, because the ecosystem is evolving.
-For example, the size of the hypoxic zone for the same amount of nitrogen loading (as nitrite+nitrate) is increasing at about three times higher over the last 40 years (Figure 8; Turner et al. 2008, 2012).
-The nitrite+nitrate loading will be referred to here as "nitrate" loading because the nitrite component is a minimal component of the two.
+For example, the size of the hypoxic zone for the same amount of nitrate loading is increasing at about three times over the last 40 years (Figure 8A; Turner et al. 2012).
 Further, the models will eventually be adjusted to account for the limited space on the shelf for hypoxia to occur (a geographic constraint).
-The rapidly developing process-based ecosystem models are a platform to greatly expand understanding how the physical and biological factors interact over all months (Justić and Wang 2014; Justić et al. 2017), are increasingly accurate, are visually-appealing, and require additional data to validate them as conditions change throughout the year.
+The process-based ecosystem models are a platform to greatly expand understanding how the physical and biological factors interact over all months are increasingly accurate and visually-appealing, but also require additional seasonal data to validate them as conditions change throughout the year and among years.

 Figure 8.
-The relationship between nitrate+nitrate loading in May and the predicted size of the hypoxic zone in July.
-The predicted size of the hypoxic zone for 2021 is indicated with the red dot.
+The relationship between nitrate loading in May and the size of the hypoxic zone in July.
+A. The annual hypoxic zone area per nitrogen loading in May each year.
+B. The size of the hypoxic zone in different intervals.
+The red dot is the predicted size in 2022.

 The unstated hypothesis implied by these models is that the system can be treated as a chemostat limited by N, in the same way that the chlorophyll a concentration or algal biomass in lakes might be modeled by P loading to the lake.
-The Streeter-Phelps type models initiated by Scavia and colleagues also incorporate this nutrient dose: response framework (Scavia et al. 2003, 2004; Scavia and Donnelly 2007) in their predictive schemes.
+The Streeter-Phelps type models initiated by Scavia and colleagues also incorporate this nutrient dose; response framework (Scavia et al. 2003, 2004; Scavia and Donnelly 2007) in their predictive schemes.
 These models assume that the size of the zone is driven mostly by what happens in the current year and that other influences cause variation around a relatively stable baseline suite of factors.
 An example of secondary influences might be seasonal or annual variations in wind speed and direction or freshwater volume.
 Our model is based on the nitrate load of only the current year.
 The reference point for calibrating the model is the behavior of the system in recent history.
 We use the last several years of data on the relationship between hypoxic zone size and nutrient loading for this model.
 Others do something similar.
-The USGS uses the last five years of data to calibrate the 'LOADSET' model, for example, and Scavia and Donnelly (2007) update the coefficients in their model annually by using rolling 3- to 5-year averages for coefficients (Evans and Scavia 2010).
+The USGS uses the last five years of data to calibrate the 'LOADSET' model, and Scavia and Donnelly (2007) update the coefficients in their model annually by using rolling 3- to 5-year averages for coefficients (Evans and Scavia 2010).
 Their recent numerical adaptation has the effect of adjusting model input with each year, but not explaining the biological/physical basis for these changes any better than one of our earlier models did with the 'year' term.
 The year term in our model is, in other words, descriptive, but not explanatory beyond the simple nitrogen loading = oxygen deficit relationship.